Tying the Knot as a Homeowner: What Happens in a Two-home Marriage?

 1. Keep both.

-This is the obvious one.
+This is the obvious choice when you’re in a two-home marriage.
 If you can swing both mortgage payments — as well as the upkeep, utilities, and repairs for each house — then feel free to keep both houses.
 After all, real estate is one of the best long-term investments you can make.
 Use it to build wealth, and consider the homes your nest eggs for later in life.

 It’s an especially great decision if the homes are in different cities — particularly ones you’d want to travel to down the line.
 Having a vacation home can offer a nice place for some R&R, and it can also save on hotel and lodging costs when you travel.